grafeas/voucher/v2/cmd/voucher_server/README.md

 #### OpenPGP Keys

-You can use OpenPGP keys by encrypting them in your ejson secrets file.
+You can use OpenPGP keys by encrypting them in your secrets file (ejson or SOPS).

 First, ensure the signer is set to `pgp` in the configuration: